pkpdapp-team/pkpdapp/README.md

 If you are interested in developing PKPDApp with us, or just run the app locally, you can clone the repository and follow the installation instructions below.

 1. Install sundials
-    - Ubuntu-latest
+    - Ubuntu-latest:
     ```bash
     $ apt-get install libsundials-dev
     ```
-    - MacOS-latest
+    - MacOS-latest:
     ```bash
     $ brew install sundials
     ```
-    - Windows-latest
+    - Windows-latest:
     Sundials will be installed automatically by installing the app.

 2. Install app and requirements